brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-12.md

 "Viktor.
 What about Viktor?
 He's still out there.
 I don't know if they caught him yet, but I don't think he can escape.
 Will you protect him, too?"

 "Of course.
-I am a Wælcyrie*.
+I am a Wælcyrie\[^74-2].
 I am where ever a warrior falls."

 "Oh..."
 Cedric said, as if that explained everything.
 He relaxed back against his pallet.
 "Why do you look like Harry?"